-If the digital interface clock speed is too slow or contains long no-read pauses related to the SSC output update rate in Cyclic Mode, intermediate results can be lost, and the respective read result can be outdated compared to the related, read-concurrent, physical situation at the sensor (especially for very long pauses between two interface read operations).
-This digital interface behavior is valid for all options: SPI, I2C, OWI.
-In Cyclic Mode, the present data word (measurement result) at the interface output always follows the last data (result) that was read at the interface.
-See Figure 19 for relatively slow interface polling compared to the internal measurement data update rate in Cyclic Mode.
+If the digital interface clock speed is too slow or contains long no-read pauses related to the SSC output update rate in Cyclic Mode, intermediate results can be lost.

+In Cyclic Mode, the present data word (measurement result) at the interface output is always the latest data .
+See Figure 20 for relatively slow interface polling compared to the internal measurement data update rate in Cyclic Mode.

-Figure 19.
+Figure 20.
 Measurement Result Output Update in Cyclic Operation (with "Slow" Interface Polling)